ICanBoogie/CLDR/README.md

 # You get a locale from the repository, here the locale for French.
 $fr = $repository->locale_for('fr');

-# You can use a locale instance as an array to get data
+# You can use a locale instance as an array
 echo $fr['characters']['auxiliary'];                // [á å ä ã ā ē í ì ī ñ ó ò ö ø ú ǔ] echo $fr['delimiters']['quotationStart'];           // « echo $fr['territories']['TF'];                      // Terres australes françaises

-# You can localize it, to get its local name for example
+# You can localize it and get its local name
 echo $fr->localize($fr)->name;                      // Français

-# You can format numbers, percents, currencies, and lists directly from there
+# You can use it to format numbers, percents, currencies, lists…
 echo $fr->format_number(12345.67);                  // 12 345,67
 echo $fr->format_percent(.1234567);                 // 12 %
 echo $fr->format_currency(12345.67, 'EUR');         // 12 345,67 €
 echo $fr->format_list([ "Un", "deux", "trois" ]);   // Un, deux et trois

-# You can get the default calendar for that locale and access its data
+# You can get the default calendar for a locale and access its data
 $calendar = $fr->calendar;
 echo $calendar['days']['format']['wide']['sun'];    // dimanche
 echo $calendar->wide_days['sun'];                   // dimanche

-# You can use the calendar to format dates and times, or both
+# You can use the calendar to format dates, times, or both
 $datetime = '2018-11-24 20:12:22 UTC';
 echo $calendar->format_date($datetime, 'long');     // 24 novembre 2018
 echo $calendar->format_time($datetime, 'long');     // 20:12:22 UTC